openziti/ziti-doc/docusaurus/docs/reference/config-types/host.v1.md

 }
 ```

-Health checks and listen options also can be specified for each terminator.
+Health checks and listen options also can be specified for the endpoint.

-* `listenOptions` - Provides ways to customize the terminator
+* `listenOptions` - Provides ways to customize the hosting endpoint
     * See the [full definition below](#listen-options)
 * `portChecks` - TCP port health check definitions
     * See the [full definition below](#port-checks)